 I want to talk about some phenomena in the violence against Southeast Asian peoples, both historically and today, and the modes of this violence.
 I’ve been trying to parse it through the framework of three big theories, to see what it is that decolonial action on behalf of the West must look like.
 Let me take you through them, and then maybe we can get somewhere useful.
 Three probably seems excessive, but bear with me.

 But first I’m going to cheat and add one more, because we need to get the World Picture out of the way in order to get to the other stuff.
 So, we’ll start there.
 Ironically enough, it was Martin Heidegger, a Nazi, who first theorized the world-as-picture in the 1930s.
 The world picture described the way people were coming to see the world itself as a plan, an image, a map.
 Here, the weapons take the form of the representation, an optical tool.
 Political theorist Timothy Mitchell was the first to apply the notion of the World Picture to colonialism.
 Under colonialism, Mitchell wrote, the world is not just a picture, but an exhibit to be displayed and, most importantly, known, learned, and ordered.
 This is what we might understand as the colonial optic, where the weapon is total vision and taxonomy of the colonized.
-Later, brilliant Rey Chow recognized that something was missing in this line of theory—namely, that today, when the world is a picture, it’s because the world is a target.
+Later, the postcolonial cultural critic Rey Chow recognized that something was missing in this line of theory—namely, that today, when the world is a picture, it’s because the world is a target.
 In this formulation, the World Picture is seen in order to be destroyed.
-Martinican genius Édouard Glissant’s intervention into Chow's work formulates a politics of opacity as the oppressed’s weapon of resistance.
-This opacity serves as the ability to remain illegible to hegemonic power, which reduces and delimits ‘the Other’s’ identity, history, and being of the ‘Other.’
+Martinican writer, philosopher, and literary critic Édouard Glissant’s intervention into mainstream work on the colonial optic formulates a politics of opacity as the oppressed’s weapon of resistance.
+This opacity serves as the ability to remain illegible to hegemonic power, which reduces and delimits the identity, history, and being of the ‘Other.’
 While today Glissant’s theory might read as a simplification of the colonizer-colonized dynamic, I hope his framework might still prove fruitful in attending to this relationship.
-Through the lens of these thinkers, the ramifications of seeing the world as exhibit and target congeal most prominently at Angkor Wat, one of the most famous sites in Southeast Asia.
+Through the lens of these thinkers, the ramifications of seeing the world as exhibit and target congeal prominently at Angkor Wat, one of the most famous sites in Southeast Asia.
 It is through this archeological epicenter that we might find some understanding about a way out of these paradigms and what opacity has to offer.
 This is by no means a final answer, nor a claim to authority, but perhaps it can be of use.

-Angkor Wat has occupied the Orientalist imaginary for hundreds of years now.
-As a nationalist monument, religious site, and archeological object, the site has come to represent the Kingdom of Cambodia, and even sits at the center of the Cambodian flag.
+Angkor Wat has occupied the West’s Orientalist imaginary for hundreds of years now.
+As a nationalist monument, religious site, and archeological object, the site has today come to represent the Kingdom of Cambodia, and even sits at the center of the Cambodian flag.
 In the late 1800s and early 1900s, Angkor Wat became the gem of French colonialism and is a locus of activity between the colonizing West (France, and later the United States) and the colonized East (as part of Indochina).
 Cambodia has its own pavilion in each of the Exposition Coloniales France hosted, and it is the 1931 Exposition Coloniale that is of particular interest.

 For the exposition, French architects built a massive replica of Angkor Wat in the center of Paris, using molds taken from the original site to build the exterior and featuring “authentic” Cambodian dancers and Cambodian nationals paid to work at the pavilion.
 The replica was hailed as the real thing, a reality that matched the original site, such that visitors need not visit Cambodia to see Angkor Wat.
 While previous versions of the Angkor Wat pavilion had involved massive leaps of design on behalf of the French architects, this pavilion was supposedly true to form.
 In fact, visitors to other French ‘Oriental’ pavilions, made similarly, often said that even after visiting the real ‘Orient,’ it was the French pavilions that were most authentically ‘Oriental.’
 The pavilion was intended to educate the masses about Cambodians and the archeological value of the site, a didactic but entertaining version of the museum meant to more actively draw visitors from all socioeconomic classes and expose them to cultured knowledge.
 And while the pavilion was certainly not true to form, it was this act, the making of the pavilion, and the sincere belief of the vision created, that is so relevant.
 This act was not just to map and formally illustrate the world through the colonial exhibition, but to produce the picture of the world in order to exhibit it, display it, and learn it.
 The world was rendered legible not just as an image, but as a taxonomy, with the West ordering races and colonies along vectors of civilization.